roblaing/erlang-webapp-howto/unit5/README.md

 The tempo application is a wrapper for C's <a href="https://linux.die.net/man/3/strftime">strftime</a> function, so you can customise as in `<<"%A, %Y-%d-%m">>` which produces `<<"Monday, 2017-30-01">>`.

+<h3>Number formating</h3>

+The first glitch was my html_escape(Arglist) function crashes if any elements in the Arglist are numbers.
+The next snag was the supplied temperature value of 280.32 got about a dozen trailing zeroes when I converted it to Celsius by subracting 273.15.

+Here I discovered Erlang's <a href="http://erlang.org/doc/man/erlang.html#float_to_list-2">float_to_list(Float, Options) -> string()</a>
+which solved both problems.